-On May 10, 2016, the Company's board of directors approved the Fate Therapeutics, Inc. Inducement Equity Plan (the Inducement Plan), the purpose of which is to enable the Company to grant equity awards to induce highly-qualified prospective officers and employees who are not employed by the Company to accept employment with the Company.
+On May 10, 2016, the Company's board of directors approved the Fate Therapeutics, Inc. Inducement Equity Plan (the "Inducement Plan"), the purpose of which is to enable the Company to grant equity awards to induce highly-qualified prospective officers and employees who are not employed by the Company to accept employment with the Company.
 Under the Inducement Plan, the Company may grant non-qualified stock options and restricted stock units.
-A total of 500,000 shares of common stock were initially reserved for issuance under the Inducement Plan, and in January 2018 an additional 400,000 shares of common stock were reserved for issuance under the Inducement Plan.
+A total of 500,000 shares of common stock were initially reserved for issuance under the Inducement Plan.
 The shares of common stock underlying any awards from the Inducement Plan that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without any issuance of common stock, expire or are otherwise terminated (other than by exercise) under the Inducement Plan will be added back to the shares of common stock available for issuance under the Inducement Plan.